Belval/TextRecognitionDataGenerator/README.md

 ### Background

 Maybe you want another background?
-Add `-b` to define one of the three available backgrounds: gaussian noise (0), plain white (1), quasicrystal (2) or picture (3).
+Add `-b` to define one of the three available backgrounds: gaussian noise (0), plain white (1), quasicrystal (2) or image (3).

 ![15](samples/15.jpg "0")
 ![16](samples/16.jpg "1")
 ![17](samples/17.jpg "2")
 ![23](samples/23.jpg "3")

-When using picture background (3).
-A picture from the pictures/ folder will be randomly selected and the text will be written on it.
+When using image background (3).
+A image from the images/ folder will be randomly selected and the text will be written on it.

 ### Handwritten